-Walter S. Gilliam, PhD, is an Associate Professor of Child Psychiatry and Psychology at the Yale University Child Study Center, and Director of the The Edward Zigler Center in Child Development and Social Policy.
-Dr. Gilliam is a Board Member of ZERO TO THREE.
+Walter S. Gilliam, PhD, is the Elizabeth Mears and House Jameson Professor of Child Psychiatry and Psychology at the Yale University Child Study Center, and Director of the Edward Zigler Center in Child Development and Social Policy.
+Dr. Gilliam is Chair of the Committee on the Board of ZERO TO THREE.

 Contributions to the Field

-Dr. Gilliam has conducted extensive research involving early childhood education and intervention policy analysis, ways to improve the quality and mental health of prekindergarten and child care services, early childhood mental health consultation, early childhood expulsions and suspensions, and the impact of early childhood education on school readiness.
-His scholarly writing addresses early childhood care and education programs, school readiness and developmental assessment of young children.
+Dr. Gilliam has conducted extensive research involving early childhood education and intervention policy analysis, ways to improve the quality and mental health of prekindergarten and child care services, early childhood mental health consultation, early childhood expulsions and suspensions, the impact of early childhood education on school readiness, implicit bias in early childhood settings, and the health and wellbeing of early childhood professionals.

-- Board of Directors, Child Care Aware of America
+- Past President, Child Care Aware of America

 Recent Honors/Awards/Recognition/Books Published